 Nobody enjoys the hassle and stress that’s especially common in Nigeria over the obtainment of visas.
-So we have compiled a list of countries that anyone with a Nigerian passport can travel to without a visa.
+So we have compiled a list of countries that Nigerians can travel to without a visa.
 Note that most of these countries will require a work permit/visa if that is your intention.
-Also visa guidelines are liable to change and it is imperative to stay updated with your consulate.
+Also, visa guidelines are liable to change and it is imperative to stay updated with your consulate.

 Here are some Countries Nigerians Can Travel To Without A Visa

 Sharing a border with Nigeria, Benin Republic is a country you do not need a visa to visit because it is part of the Economic Community of West African States.
 Inasmuch as many Nigerians travel there for business, there are many good tourist sites including Pendjari National Park which is one of UNESCO’s World Heritage Sites.

 Referred to as the land of honest men, as it is translated, Burkina Faso is located in the West African sub-region.
 It is very popular for its very dominating culture and great musical performances as well as arts and cultural performances.
 This country lets you in freely from Nigeria once you have a return ticket.